Advice and information

 You can view the information, questions and answers on the web-pages using the buttons on the left (if you're on a laptop or desktop computer) or further down (if you're on your mobile).

-Request or volunteer community help
+Request community help

 I've been pleased and encouraged to see how much our community is spontaneously getting on with helping others and supporting vulnerable and elderly folk and those who can't look after themselves.

 For some in isolation in their own homes, however, there may be no way for them to get support and they will need their food and medication delivered.
 That's why I have set up the form further down this page to map where vulnerable people live and to match their needs with volunteer delivered resources.
 Local teams, who know our area and the people in it already, are best placed to help.
+So, if you can offer to volunteer any of your time, please scroll down and do fill it out.